Smith & Wesson Performance Center Model 442 Revolver: The Best J-Frame?

 Frequently Asked Questions

-What makes the Smith & Wesson Performance Center Model 442 different from a standard 442?
+What are the key upgrades in the Smith & Wesson Performance Center Model 442?

-The Performance Center Model 442 features a factory action job for a smoother, lighter trigger pull (around 11 lbs), a stainless steel cylinder for corrosion resistance, polished accents, and notably, it lacks the internal safety lock found on many standard models.
+The Performance Center Model 442 features a factory action job for a smoother, lighter trigger pull (around 11 lbs), integrated Crimson Trace LG-105-S laser grips, and a stainless steel cylinder with a matte finish.
+It also notably omits the internal safety lock.

-How is the trigger pull on the S&W PC 442?
+How does the trigger pull compare on the Performance Center 442?

 Is the Smith & Wesson Performance Center 442 suitable for concealed carry?